MalV1337/DungeonCrawler/README.md

 # DungeonCrawler
-An Coding Project in Programming 2 coded by MalkV1337
+An Coding Project in Programming 2 coded by MalV1337

-The code base is written without clean code guides or best practices because it was one of the very first projects.
+The code base is written without clean code guides or best practices because it originated as one of my first uni projects.
-Further improvements will be introduced in near future.